rakkarage/PixelItem/README.md

 # PixelItem

-Lava weapon and armor sprites.
+Pixel perfect lava weapon and armor sprites.

 Part of a larger collection of assets available for sale @ <https://godotmarketplace.com/>